 I do therapy with people who are struggling with a variety of problems, including:

 The majority of the treatments I offer fall under the general umbrella of Cognitive Behavior Therapy, or "CBT" for short.
 In CBT, the therapist and client work together to determine the goals for therapy, set the agenda for each session, and decide on homework/practice for between sessions.
 CBT is a treatment approach that combines two very effective kinds of psychotherapy: cognitive therapy and behavior therapy.
 Behavior therapy helps you learn to weaken the connections between troublesome situations and your habitual reactions to them.
 It also teaches you how to calm your mind and body, so you can feel better, think more clearly, and make better decisions.
 Cognitive therapy teaches you how certain thinking patterns give you a distorted picture of what's going on in your life, make you feel anxious, depressed, or angry for no good reason, and/or provoke you into ill-chosen actions.
 It also teaches you how to focus on more helpful thoughts.
-When combined, behavior therapy and cognitive therapy provide you with very powerful tools for stopping your symptoms and getting your life on a more satisfying track.
+CBT provides you with very powerful tools for stopping your symptoms and getting your life on a more satisfying track.

 Here is a list of links at which you can read about some of the treatments I use most regularly: